jashot7/IdentityPOC/README.md

 # Identity POC

 ## This is a simple ReactJS Proof of Concept to demonstrate the following:
+Yes, this intentionally looks like its from the 1990s.
+Its a gaff.

 The user's identity (The user's identity (public and private keys, peerID) will be generated from a series of words they should remember.
 Once generated, their identity data should be stored in their